 The coolest feature I love about it is called LiveTrack.
 When enabled, it allows you to share your activities as they happen in real-time with anyone you choose.
 It offers a great sense of security to have my partner see where I am when I’m out hiking or running without him in case there’s ever an emergency in which I need assistance.
 It’s also cool to share with friends and family when doing races so they can track my progress.

-Similar to Garmin Connect, but usable on its own (doesn’t have to be paired with another device), Strava is a great app for tracking activity.
+Similar to Garmin Connect, but usable on its own on your phone (doesn’t have to be paired with another device), Strava is a great app for tracking activity.
 It’s much more simplified than Garmin Connect with way less information tracked, but it provides just enough detail for seeing your progress and help you train better.
 A lot more people are on Strava, which I find fun because you can see your friends’ activity, learn about new routes, and get motivated to work out more.
 I tried the pro version but honestly, I don’t think it’s worth the money.
 The free version is totally great.

 iParks Navigator is an app for finding and navigating trails within Metro Vancouver.
 The app is designed by the City of Vancouver.
 As they describe, it “helps you to explore all that’s best about Metro Vancouver’s regional parks and greenspaces system.
 It also includes the city-owned parks of City of Coquitlam, City of North Vancouver, City of Richmond, and City of Vancouver.”